-- participation in existing transient science projects within the scope of the existing SALT and MeerKAT (i.e. ThunderKAT) transient programmes, focusing on specific object classes of interest. - multi-wavelength and multi-messenger transient followup of gravitational wave and neutrino events. - developing automatic followup systems at SAAO/SALT to react to triggers from LSST observing brokers and participation in the African Intelligent Observatory (AIO) project. - developing optimal cadencing strategies for Galactic transient from simulations of various compact binaries populations in the Galaxy and Magellanic Clouds. - undertaking mini-surveys with local facilities like MeerLICHT, MONET-South or KMTNet to test detection algorithms and automated light curve classifications.
-This could include involvement in the new KMTNet Synoptic Survey of Southern Sky (KS4), in collaboration with Korean and Australian colleagues. - assisting with various task-force activities within the science collaborations, some of which are published in a series of science White Papers.
+- participation in existing transient science projects within the scope of the existing SALT and MeerKAT (i.e. ThunderKAT) transient programmes, focusing on specific object classes of interest. - multi-wavelength and multi-messenger transient followup of gravitational wave and neutrino events. - developing automatic followup systems at SAAO/SALT to react to triggers from LSST observing brokers and participation in the African Intelligent Observatory (AIO) project. - developing optimal cadencing strategies for Galactic transient from simulations of various compact binaries populations in the Galaxy and Magellanic Clouds. - expliting surveys with local facilities like MeerLICHT, MASTER, MONET-South or KMTNet to test detection algorithms and automated light curve classifications. - assisting with various activities within the science collaborations, some of which are published in a series of science White Papers. - helping to develop the Big Data and Big Compute systems needing to manage and utilise LSST data, including the development of Machine Learning and AI - working on data visualization aspects of transient science from LSST